All opinions expressed below are the result of years of sleep deprivation and worry caused by Type 1 diabetes

 I was scrolling back through old blog posts and came across a post from 2011 titled “What I have learned“.
 The title made me curious so I reread it.
-It was a pretty good post but it only listed five things so I thought I would show you the list and add in a few more things.
-Here are the 8 things that diabetes has taught me….
+It was an interesting post, but it only listed five things so I thought I would share the original list and add in a few more things.
+So now, here are the 8 things that diabetes has taught me….

 Diabetes has taught me that it is all my fault.

 I have two children.
-I breastfed both of them but one of them received his mother`s milk for longer than his brother.
-One of them went on soy formula earlier than the other.
-That one is of course the child who developed Type 1 diabetes.
+I breastfed both of them but one of them received his mother’s milk for longer than the other.
+One of them went on soy formula earlier than his brother.
+That one is, of course, the child who developed Type 1 diabetes.

 Diabetes has taught me that my two year old must have spent his entire life as a couch potato.